 Line-up: Not announced yet

-The Habitat Festival is a festival which mainly focuses on electronic music and is organised in Hamburg.
-From Berlin you need about 2,5 hours by train.
-We call it a bonus-festival because it’s not really a weekend-festival.
-It takes two days in a row but there is no camping.
-It starts on Saturday around 14.00 and ends on Sunday 22.00.
-If you want to spare the hassle of carrying and building a tent, this festival might be perfect for you.
+The Habitat Festival is a festival that focuses on electronic music and is organized in Hamburg.
+From Berlin, you need about 2.5 hours by train.
+We call it a bonus festival because it’s not really a weekend festival.
+It does take two days in a row, but there is no camping.
+It starts on Saturday around 14.00 and ends on Sunday at 22.00.
+If you want to spare yourself the hassle of carrying and building a tent, this festival might be perfect for you.

 32 hours of techno without camping